numiin/argwork/README.md

 run WARN env: _
 ```

-### Ditto parameters
+### Combining parameter type constraints with completion
-You can augment an existing e.g. `opts` with one or more `spec` specs.
+You can augment an existing e.g. `::` with one or more _type_ specs.
 This way you get a benefit of having completion options with a type check.

 E.g.

 ```
-at 1 repeat   opts here     0 25
+at 1 repeat   integer :: here  0 25
-at - -        spec integer
-at 2 do_what  opts here     step jump
+at 2 do_what          :: here  step jump
 ```